Astral1119/sheets-wiki-data/misc/Style Guide.md

 ##### Notes

 Notes should contain a list of helpful tidbits that do not warrant a dedicated section and can vary in style and tone.

+### Other

+If you modify one of the #generated articles, **make sure to replace the generated tag with #modified**.
+If you do not, your edits may be overwritten.